gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 ### Reinforcing good habbit

 Through GDScript, Godot prefers a coding style that is loose and free of any burden.
-This can quickly lead to spagetti code since there's no mechanism by which Godot enforces nodes/scenes to be isolated.
+This can quickly lead to spaghetti code since there's no mechanism by which Godot enforces nodes/scenes to be isolated.
 So it's up to us to keep track and implement this isolation.

 <a name="fig3"></a>
 ![](./imgs/node_closeup.png)